nahid184141/Game-in-oop/README.md

         self.body = [(x, y)]
         self.dx, self.dy = SNAKE_SIZE, 0
 ```
-Here, Snake class, encapsulation is evident as it combines properties like body, dx, and dy, and methods like draw, update, and change_direction within a single class.
+-Here, Snake class, encapsulation is evident as it combines properties like body, dx, and dy, and methods like draw, update, and change_direction within a single class.
 Access to these properties is controlled through methods like change_direction, which manages how the snake's direction can be altered.
 ##### In this code have five class those are enncapsulated.